topStrip1

 Isolation

 Isolation is a form of manipulation where one person cuts off or controls another person's contact with friends, family, or support systems to increase their control over the victim.
+This tactic can be a form of relationship manipulation.
+A person might isolate their partner from seeing friends and family in order to be in control of the relationship.

 Example: Discourages you from seeing your friends or claims they don’t like/trust your friends.